Happy Thoughts: Here are the things proven to make you happier:

 You don’t usually do what brings you joy, you do what is easy.
 Set ambitious goals and strive.
 Thinking about what happens to you in terms of your self-esteem will crush you — look at life as growing and learning.

 Sitting on the couch watching TV does not make you happy.
-You are happier when you are busy and are probably have more fun at work than at home.
+You are happier when you are busy and probably have more fun at work than at home.
 Thinking and working can beat sad feelings.
 A wandering mind is not a happy mind.
 Mastering skills is stressful in the short term and happiness-boosting in the long term.

 Be optimistic, even to the border of delusion